Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Our oneness with every thing allows us to view the world from infinite perspectives.
 That’s the essence of wisdom.

-With wisdom and compassion, we are a fully realized life.
+Wisdom and compassion characterize a fully realized life.

 Kotodama 3